Measles in Waikato

 Measles can be very serious for children and adults, and spreads very easily.

 The first symptoms of measles are a fever, runny nose, cough, and red eyes, and then a rash will appear.
 You can spread measles to others from five days before, until five days after the rash appears.

-If you are worried that you or your family have symptoms or have been close to someone with measles you need to stay at home and call your nurse, doctor, or Healthline (0800 611 166) and then you need to book with your doctor or nurse to get your vaccination.
+If you are worried that you or your family have symptoms or have been close to someone with measles you need to stay at home and call your nurse, doctor, or Healthline (0800 611 166).

 How do I protect my family and community?

-- Due to this current outbreak of measles, children in Waikato can have their first MMR at 12 months, then second dose at 4 years.
+- Due to this current outbreak of measles, children in Waikato can have their first MMR at 12-15 months if parents request this, then second dose at 4 years.
 This is a change from the usual time for the first MMR which is normally given at 15 months.

 - For those children catching up, the first dose is normally followed by a gap of at least 4 weeks before the second dose is given.
 Please also check with the nurse who normally looks after your children for immunisation.